Central Advisory Council: Seventh Session (February 21–26, 1945)

 The war situation continued to worsen, as did the economic circumstances.
-Meanwhile, the Japanese took a slightly softer and Council members began to criticize the administration.
+Meanwhile, the Japanese took a slightly softer stance and Council members began to criticize the administration.
 The question discussed at this session was how to rapidly implement modernization of people's lives.
+Again, there was a proposal for military training with real weapons, and Wuryaningrat called for the adoption of the slogan "freedom or death", anticipating an allied invasion of Java within the next 12 months.

 Eighth Session (June 18–21, 1945)

 On March 1, 1945, the establishment of the Investigating Committee for Preparatory Work for Independence (BPUPK) was announced by the Japanese to work on "preparations for independence in the region of the government of this island of Java".
 The opening ceremony was held in the Central Advisory Council building on May 28.
 The first BPUPK plenary session was help from May 28 to June 1 to discuss the form of a future Indonesian state.
 On the final day, Sukarno made a speech in which he outlined the philosophical basis for the nation, the five principles subsequently known as Pancasila.

 Before the beginning of the final session of the Central Advisory Council, Vice-chairman M.A.A.
 Koesoemo Oetojo resigned because of his age.
 The members elected Hatta to replace him.
 In the session, delegates urged the Japanese administration to include more young people in the national leadership.
+Despite the fact the BPUPK had already discussed independence, the Council was still discussing total mobilisation of the people to assist the Japanese war effort.
 The question put by the military commander concerned how to implement the endeavor to motivate every person to direct their energies and undergo training to strengthen their defenses and purify efforts towards the preparation of Indonesian independence as soon as possible.